Vilos92/polynote/README.md

 - [PIL](https://pillow.readthedocs.io/en/stable/) for displaying images.
 - [matplotlib](https://matplotlib.org/) for plotting data and rendering charts.

+There is an additional Dockerfile, **Dockerfile.opencv**, which can be used to build a docker image with opencv dependencies already installed.
+You can pull these images by using the `opencv` tag.

 ## Usage
 When running this image, expose port `8192` to access the web application at: http://localhost:8192/